 Next, we Joyfully Share His Love.
 As a parish family, we grow by coming together, learning our faith, and serving our community in love.
 As Christians, we are never “finished” — there are always more ways for us to grow and share!
-Saint Thomas More has lots of opportunities for faith formation and service.
+Our parish has lots of opportunities for faith formation and service.

 Finally, we Go Make Disciples.
 These were Jesus’ last words to the Apostles before he ascended to heaven (Mt.
 28:19), and they are the mission statement for the whole Church.
 When encounter Christ and share in His love, we then invite others to come encounter Him as well.
 Instead of focusing inwardly on ourselves, we become a parish that intentionally focuses on the mission of bringing Jesus to the world and vice versa.